Get E-Book

 // The process crashes if nothing catches this.

-This is a design decision from Node's earliest days.
-Silent errors are worse than crashes.
-If you create a TCP server and it encounters a network error, you need to know about it.
-If you create a stream and the underlying resource fails, you need to know.
-The 'error' event contract forces you to acknowledge errors or accept a crash.
+This design reflects a core principle in the runtime: silent I/O failures are worse than visible crashes.
+If a TCP server encounters a network error, you need to know about it.
+If a stream's underlying resource fails, you need to know.
+The 'error' event contract forces code to acknowledge those errors or accept a crash.

 The thrown error propagates up the call stack from emit().
-If you've wrapped emit() in a try/catch, you'll catch it.
-If you haven't, it becomes an uncaughtException (covered in Chapter 1).
+If emit() is wrapped in a try/catch, that catch block sees it.
+Otherwise, it becomes an uncaughtException (covered in Chapter 1).
 In most production code, the uncaughtException handler logs and exits.

 const server = net.createServer();